skarfacegc/FlowTrack2/README.md

     - Currently assumes localhost:9200
 - have a working node + npm
 - sends bunyan logs to stdout, no way to turn off currently.
-- Webserver is running on port 3000, it doesn't do anything yet (currently shows a hello world page)
+- Webserver is running on port 3000
 ```
 git clone https://github.com/skarfacegc/FlowTrack2.git
 cd FlowTrack2.git